Close Menu

 It’s crucial to understand who is in charge of overseeing the subcontractors working on your demolition project.
 In general, the principal contractor (the one you employ) is responsible for overseeing all parts of the project, including hiring and managing any necessary subcontractors.

-This obligation, however, can return to you at least in part depending on how much control you desire over the procedure, from choosing which subcontracted services are necessary to payment.
-Before signing contracts, make sure all sides agree on what is expected so there are clear understandings later on!
+This obligation, however, can return to you at least in part, depending on how much control you desire over the procedure, from choosing which subcontracted services are necessary to payment.
+Before signing contracts, make sure all sides agree on what is expected so there is are clear understanding later on!

 Bottomline